 The application process requires two steps: the prequalification, and the final licensure.
 All main applicants (person or entity seeking to hold the state license) and supplemental applicants (any interested parties and affiliates) must fill out Part One of the application process.
 The first step is the prequalification phase which is reviewed by the MRA.
 A background check must be completed for all main and supplemental applications.
 There is a $6,000 nonrefundable application fee for the main applicant.
 There is no application fee for any supplemental applicants.
 All main applicants must remember not to submit their application fee payment until all supplemental applications have been submitted.
 If the MRA receives the payment before all supplemental applications are submitted, a notice of deficiency will be sent.
 The main applicant then has five days to submit all supplemental applications, or your application may be denied.
 The Marijuana Regulatory Agency(MRA) will begin to process prequalification applications once the $6,000 prequalification application payment is received.

-Once step one has been completed, the main applicant can submit the licensing application(s) for step two.
+Once step one has been completed, the applicant must purchase or lease a premises, and obtain approval before they can submit the licensing application(s) for step two.
 The supplemental applicants will not be required to complete step two.
 The MRA will thoroughly vet the intended marijuana establishment for business specifications, proof of financial responsibility, municipality information and general employee information.
 Each establishment must pass an MRA approved inspection within 60 days of submission of the application.
 If you are seeking a license as a grower, processor or microbusiness, you must pass a Bureau of Fire Services plan review as well.
 You cannot be issued a state license until all requirements in the Michigan Regulation and Taxation of Marijuana Act and administrative rules are met.
 After step two is completed, an applicant will be required to pay an initial licensure fee for each license type they have been approved for.

 Once all of the inspections and reviews have been completed, and the license fee is paid, the operator will receive their full license and be allowed to open.